Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Introduction

-The considered spatiotemporal autoregressive model is presented in the following Section \ref{sec:model}.
-In this section, we particularly focus on the number of parameters and some specific issues for this setting.
-In the subsequent Section \ref{sec:LASSO}, we propose a suitable two-step lasso approach.
-To evaluate the performance of the proposed procedure, a series of Monte Carlo simulations is presented in the ensuing section.
-Eventually, we illustrate the procedure by an empirical example of Berlin condominium prices from 1995-2014.
+The remainder of the paper is organized as follows.
+The considered spatiotemporal autoregressive model is presented in the next section.
+Subsequently, we propose a new two-stage LASSO approach in Section \ref{sec:LASSO}.
+To evaluate the performance of the proposed procedure, a series of Monte Carlo simulations will be presented in the ensuing section, followed by an illustration of the procedure via an empirical example of Berlin condominium prices from 1995-2014.
 Section \ref{sec:conclusion} concludes the paper.